marph91/pocket-cnn/README.md

 ## CNN Frameworks
 - Fix pytorch saving and loading.
 The extra layers always have to be in a relative directory when loading the model due to pickle.
 See https://pytorch.org/docs/stable/notes/serialization.html.
 Currently the files are duplicated.
+- Improve pytorch and caffe tooling.
+Currently there are many absolute paths and duplicate code.
 - Add tensorflow support.
 Currently the quantization we need, is not available at this framework.
 See https://www.tensorflow.org/api_docs/python/tf/quantization/quantize.